Dark Funnel

 Examples

-- A prospect asks peers in a private Slack community for recommendations
+- A buyer asks their private Slack community for CRM recommendations

-- Someone hears about your product on a podcast but visits directly
+- A VP hears about your product on a podcast and visits directly a week later

 Website Visitor Identification